 It takes literally days of work by the South African bird list committee each year to update the list, so that a new version can be posted annually.
 Not only are any new country records added (such as Barred Long-tailed Cuckoo, which was added to the 2014 list for the first time), but taxonomic changes (splits and lumps) usually have to be made annually.
 Also common name changes proposed by world bird lists such as the one at worldbirdnames.org have to be considered by our own committee.
 The South African bird list committee does not simply follow every common name change proposed, as a large proportion of the South African birding community does not want to see local names such as “korhaan” and “tit-babbler” lost, and neither do they want to see perpetual changes to our birds’ names.
 So there is a process that is followed when a common name change is proposed by international bodies – first, the proposal is discussed publicly to try and get input from as many local birders as possible, and second, the BirdLife South Africa list committee then votes on whether to keep the old name or change to the new name.
 Sometimes new names are necessary because of splits or for other reasons.
 But we err on the side of keeping our bird names stable.

-Major field guides, such as southern Africa’s best-selling field guide (which we recommend, at https://birdingecotours.com/african-field-guides-what-to-take-into-the-field/ ), follow the BirdLife South Africa list (i.e. they use the common names endorsed by the official BirdLife South Africa country list).
+Major field guides, such as southern Africa’s best-selling field guide (which we recommend, at Field guides to Africa and Madagascar: what to take into the field ), follow the BirdLife South Africa list (i.e. they use the common names endorsed by the official BirdLife South Africa country list).
 Since these field guides cover 6.5 countries south of the Kunene and Zambezi Rivers, and not just South Africa itself, care does, however, have to be taken – for non-South African endemics input is of course obtained from the other 6 countries (on common names, etc.).

 The beauty of the BirdLife South Africa country bird list is that is allows us to quickly generate other authoritative and accurate lists as well, such as a list of South African endemics (various categories, such as true endemic, near-endemic, breeding endemic, etc.) and Threatened Birds of South Africa (with global and regional Red Data status clearly shown).
-These “subset” lists can be seen and downloaded at https://birdingecotours.com/the-endemic-birds-of-south-africa and also at https://www.birdlife.org.za/publications/checklists.
+These “subset” lists can be seen and downloaded at The endemic birds of South Africa and also at www.birdlife.org.za.
 They can be very useful resources for conservation as well, as deciding on what birding tour to potentially join (especially if your focus is on regionally endemic and globally endangered birds).

 An Afrikaans version of the list is also published, and if we manage to secure resources and expertise.
 We’d love to publish lists in the other nine official languages too!